We use tumor markers to detect the presence of certain types of cancer in the body, and to monitor the progress of cancer treatment.

 Some examples of common tumor markers include:

-- CA15-3 is a sensitive tumor marker for breast cancer.
+- CA15-3 is a tumor marker for breast cancer.

 - CA19-9 antigen has been shown to be elevated in the blood of some patients with gastrointestinal tumors.

-- CA-125 is a useful marker for monitoring disease progression in ovarian cancers.
+- CA-125 is a marker for monitoring disease progression in ovarian cancers.

-- PSA is a useful marker for monitoring disease progression in prostate cancers.
+- PSA is a marker for monitoring disease progression in prostate cancers.

 - CEA (carcinoembryonic antigen) is useful in monitoring patients with various types of malignancies, such as gastrointestinal, pancreatic, breast, and lung cancers.